Bed Smart 101

 Coil Gauge: Refers to the thickness of the mattress coils.
 A lower number means thicker coils, often translating to a firmer feel.

-Continuous Coil: A system where the coils are interconnected in one continuous piece, enhancing durability and support.
+Continuous Coil: A system where the coils are interconnected in one continuous piece, an enhancement in durability and support from the original Bonnell Coil.

 Dunlop Latex: A natural latex process that results in denser, more supportive foam.
 It’s less bouncy than Talalay latex.